Woman using a red light therapy wand for skincare at home

 Think of it as giving your cells an energy boost—they produce more ATP (cellular energy), which helps with collagen production, reduces inflammation, and speeds up healing.

 High quality devices combine red light (around 660nm) for surface-level benefits with near-infrared light (around 850nm) that penetrates deeper into your skin.
-You’re not going to see dramatic overnight changes, but with consistent use over 6-12 weeks, most people notice smoother texture, reduced fine lines, and that coveted healthy glow.
+And while you’re unlikely to see dramatic overnight changes, with consistent use over 6-12 weeks, many people notice smoother texture, reduced fine lines, and that coveted healthy glow.

-1. Best Overall – Solawave 4-in-1 Radiant Renewal Skincare Wand
+2. Best for Beginners – Solawave 4-in-1 Radiant Renewal Skincare Wand

 The Solawave wand is a hot trending at-home red light therapy device, and for good reason.
 This skincare wand combines red light therapy with galvanic current, therapeutic warmth, and facial massage in one sleek tool that can you use at home or on the go.